The Chalk Cutting (1898)

 About this artwork

-Painted in London in 1898 during the artist’s last decade, this stunning composition reveals Melville to have been the most forward-looking and inventive of all the painters associated with the Glasgow School.
+This was painted in 1898 when Melville was working at Sandhills House near Witley Station in Surrey.
+The exact location of this scene has yet to be confirmed, one possibility being the former chalk pits at Betchworth or Coulsdon.
+The stunning composition reveals Melville to have been the most forward-looking and inventive of all the painters associated with the Glasgow School.
 By the 1890s he was highly regarded for the technical brilliance of his watercolours, some characterised by a truly exceptional modernity.
 Here he displays a similar capacity for avant-garde innovation in oils.
-Although executed on an exhibition-scale canvas, the picture was not shown publicly in the artist’s lifetime, perhaps because of this extreme experimentalism.
+Although executed on an exhibition-scale canvas, it was not shown publicly in his lifetime, perhaps because of this extreme experimentalism.

 - title: The Chalk Cutting